Linear Temporal Public Announcement Logic: a new perspective for reasoning about the knowledge of multi-classifiers: Linear Temporal Public Announcement Logic

-For clarification, we will describe a real-world situation: assume that, there is a medical \textit{clean-room} in an Operating theater, which is monitored by a camera.
-The recorded video will be fed into a set of classifiers $A$, which are fairly accurate.
-The room will be cleaned with an air conditioner together with an ultra-violet (UV) led.
-As it is known that the UV led would damage humans, thus, it must be turned off while a person is in the room.
-On the opposite, the air conditioner should work during the appearance of a person in that room, it also should be stopped in an empty room for saving electricity power.
-So, the first protocol is to ``shout down UV while any person monitored'', and the second one is ``shout down the air conditioner when no one is in the room''.
-The classifiers should answer the vital question of ``How much the protocols are robust?''.
+For clarification, we will describe a real-world situation: Assume a medical \textit{clean-room} in an Operating theater, which is monitored by a camera.
+The recorded video will be fed into a set of classifiers $A$.
+The room will be cleaned with an air conditioner together with an ultra-violet (UV) LED.
+As it is known that the UV LED would damage humans, it must be turned off while a person is in the room.
+On the opposite, the air conditioner should work during the appearance of a person in that room.
+It also should be stopped in an empty room for saving electricity.
+Therefore, the first LTPAL formula (here referred to as protocol) is ``shut down UV while any person monitored'', and the second one is ``shout down the air conditioner when no one is in the room''.
+The classifiers should answer the vital question of ``How robust are the protocols?''.